 Place: Jackson Auditorium

-Report to Hein Dining Hall by 2 p.m. for picture taking (a professional photographer will take portraits before the ceremony and as you receive your diploma), last-minute instructions, and clarification of the pronunciation of names.
+Report to The Weston Center Studio Theatre by 2 p.m. for picture taking (a professional photographer will take portraits before the ceremony and as you receive your diploma), last-minute instructions, and clarification of the pronunciation of names.
 The marshals will be present to assist with the line-up, and charts will be posted along the formation area.
-In the event of rain, line up and photographs will be in the Weston Center’s Studio Theatre, adjacent to Jackson Auditorium.

 You are welcome to decorate the top of your graduation cap, as long as the decoration is not deemed offensive.
 Please keep in mind that the decorations must lie flat on the top of the cap, and may not hang over the edge of the cap.
 We encourage you to be creative, but please keep it tasteful and decorate according to the rules.
 We reserve the right to ask you to remove any decorations that are not deemed appropriate.

-At 2:50 p.m., the procession will move from the dining hall to Jackson Auditorium.
+At 2:55 p.m., the procession will move from the Studio Theatre to Jackson Auditorium.
 It will be led by the crucifer and the head marshal.
 The faculty will follow in a single file.
 Graduates will come next (also in a single file) following the assistant marshal to the graduates’ seating area.
 If someone is missing from the assigned space on the seating chart, leave that seat open as the person may arrive late.
 Once you are in, just follow the program and relax!
-When we reach the part concerning the presentation of the candidates, listen for Dr. Dorsey to ask the Vice President for Academic Affairs to present the candidates.
-Dr. Cottrell will read a line which ends with "please rise."
+When we reach the part concerning the presentation of the candidates, listen for Dr. Cottrell to ask Dr. Ferguson, Vice President for Academic Affairs, to present the candidates.
+Dr. Ferguson will read a line which ends with "please rise."
 Do so as a group.
-The president will speak a few more lines and then Dr. Cottrell will ask the candidates to present themselves as their names are called.
+The president will speak a few more lines and then the VPAA will ask the candidates to present themselves as their names are called.
 Watch the assistant marshal.
 At this point, you will be directed, row by row, to the steps on the right side of the stage.
 Proceed to the top step and wait for your name to be called.
-Mr. Lewis Westerman, chair of the TLU Board of Regents, will shake your hand as you proceed across the stage.
-He will also present university honor cords (e.g., summa cum laude).
-Receive your diploma from Dr. Dorsey, shake hands, and transfer the tassel on your cap from the right to the left side, as a traditional sign that you have graduated.
+Mr. Wes Peoples, chair of the TLU Board of Regents, will present university honor cords (e.g., summa cum laude) as graduates cross the stage.
+You will then receive your diploma from Dr. Cottrell and transfer the tassel on your cap from the right to the left side, as a traditional sign that you have graduated.
 Proceed along the aisle in front of the stage, return to your respective row, and be seated.